 Our Story

-In 2013 our family of four, bought the farm with the intent to restore the home and barn for a small hobby farm.
-Everything was in pretty rough shape but we could see potential in the property as a whole.
-We put many long hours into restoring the house, the barn and the property.
-After working on the barn we soon realized how special it really was and that we'd never be able to fill the whole barn with animals.
-That's when we decided we couldn't keep this gem to ourselves, so Windgate Weddings was born.
-With my background in design and my husbands in construction, the restoration came naturally to us.
-Our kids have been there every step of the way and continue to work behind the scenes.
+In 2013, our family of four purchased the farm with the intent to restore the home and barn into a small hobby farm.
+At the time, everything was in pretty rough shape, but we could see the potential in the property as a whole.
+We dedicated countless hours to restoring the house, the barn, and the land.
+After working on the barn, we soon realized how truly special it was.
+That's when we knew we couldn’t keep this hidden gem to ourselves, and Windgate Weddings was born.

-The Name
+Behind The Name

 The Barn